vegaprotocol/documentation/versioned_docs/version-v0.47.0/api/bridge/contracts/Vega_Staking_Bridge.md

 ### transfer_stake

-This transfers all stake from the sender's address to the "new_address"Emits Stake_Transfered event if successful
+This transfers all stake from the sender's address to the "new_address".
+Emits Stake_Transferred event if successful

 ```js
 function transfer_stake(uint256 amount, address new_address, bytes32 vega_public_key) public nonpayable